-Foshan Griffiths Building Material Co., Ltd is a 10% owned investee which involves in manufacturing and distribution of tiles in China.
+The group's interest in Foshan Griffiths Building Material Co., Ltd is held in trust by a key management personnel of a subsidiary.
 The other 90% is owned by an external party who manages the investee.
-The reporting entity has no significant influence over this unquoted investment.
+The group has no significant influence over the investee.

-As far as unquoted equity instruments are concerned, in cases where it is not possible to reliably measure the fair value, such instruments are carried at cost less accumulated allowance for impairment.
+It is not possible to reliably measure the fair value of the investee as it is not listed.
+Therefore, the investment is carried at cost less accumulated allowance for impairment.
 Impairment losses recognised in profit or loss for equity investments are not reversed.